Wisconsin Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Optional Add-On Coverages in Wisconsin

 In Wisconsin, you may opt for various add-on coverages, such as comprehensive, collision, uninsured/underinsured motorist, medical payments and rental reimbursement coverage.
 Though not required by law, these optional protections can safeguard you financially.
-For a thorough understanding of how much car insurance you need, consider your personal circumstances and the value of your assets.
+To thoroughly understand how much car insurance you need, consider your circumstances and the value of your assets.

 Add-On Coverage